kavishree44/Tredence_Self_Pruning/README.md

 • L1 → enforces pruning
 • λ → controls trade-off

-5.RESULTS - ACCURACY AND SPARSITY
+5. RESULTS - ACCURACY AND SPARSITY
 Accuracy: 54.33%
 Sparsity: 0.25%

 6.CONCLUSION

 In this work, learnable gating mechanisms and L1 regularization were used to successfully create a self-pruning neural network.
 As evidenced by the diversity in gate values throughout the network, the model was able to understand the relative importance of links.
 The network did not completely remove less significant weights (hard pruning) under the specified training conditions, but it did lessen their strength (soft pruning), as seen by the observed sparsity remaining extremely low.
 This behaviour implies that gate values were not aggressively driven toward zero by the regularization strength and training length.
 Overall, the findings show how well the method learns weight importance and emphasize the trade-off between sparsity and model correctness.
 Stronger regularization, longer training, or different gating techniques could be future enhancements to achieve better results.